freestanding-binary/HonPei_project/README.md

 - [ ] Automate pronunciation field in anki cards, the idea is to add pronuncation effortlessy, by minimizing user-input as much as possible yet we have thought about creating a python script that identifies the TW and donwload the pronunciation in forvo, and automatically puts in the right place.
 The challenge is making it more "buky" , so we dont have to go card by card manually.
 - [ ] Create a script that converts a .srt subtitle file in Simplified Chinese to Traditional Chinese.
+- [ ] Create a script that takes a Chinese dictionary file (like the ones for GoldenDict, Yomichan, etc.), identifies the Pinyin in the entries and change it for the correspondent Zhuyin (phonetic system used in Taiwan).
+Romanization is bad.